Plains in Luzerne County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Settlements & Settlers • War, US Revolutionary.
 A significant historical month for this entry is July 1778.

 Location.
 41° 16.662′ N, 75° 51.418′ W. Marker is in Plains, Pennsylvania, in Luzerne County.
-Marker is at the intersection of River Street and Carey Street, on the left when traveling south on River Street.
+It is at the intersection of River Street and Carey Street, on the left when traveling south on River Street.
 Touch for map.
 Marker is at or near this postal address: 3 South River Street, Wilkes Barre PA 18705, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Edward A. Walsh (1881 - 1959) (approx. 0.4 miles away); Raymond Slabinski (approx. 0.4 miles away); War Memorial (approx. 0.6 miles away); What on Earth is a Levee? (approx. 0.8 miles away); Trailing Along (approx. 0.8 miles away); Welcome to the First Residents' Path (approx. 0.8 miles away); Forty-Fort (approx. 0.8 miles away); Veterans Memorial (approx. 0.8 miles away).
+At least 8 other markers are within walking distance of this marker: Edward A. Walsh (1881 - 1959) (approx. 0.4 miles away); Raymond Slabinski (approx. 0.4 miles away); War Memorial (approx. 0.6 miles away); What on Earth is a Levee? (approx. 0.8 miles away); Trailing Along (approx. 0.8 miles away); Welcome to the First Residents' Path (approx. 0.8 miles away); Forty-Fort (approx. 0.8 miles away); Veterans Memorial (approx. 0.8 miles away).
 Touch for a list and map of all markers in Plains.

 Also see . . .
 Chapter IV.
 Battle of Wyoming, in History of Luzerne County Pennsylvania (1893).
-(Submitted on June 21, 2020, by William Fischer, Jr. of Scranton, Pennsylvania.)
+(Submitted on June 21, 2020, by William Fischer, Jr. of Reynoldsburg, Ohio.)